Private DNA Sequencing: Hiding Information in Discrete Noise: Proof of Theorem

 Observe that the pmf of the random variable $Z_{\alpha} = \sum_{i = 1}^K \alpha_i Z_i$ has probability $(1-p)^{K}$ at its lowest support value.
 More precisely, $0$ is the minimum value that $Z_\alpha$ can take, which occurs with probability $(1-p)^{K}$.
 A relaxation to (\ref{eq:integral_alpha_opt_prob}) can then be obtained by ignoring all constraints on the pmf of $Z_\alpha$ except the constraint on the minimum pmf value.
 Thus, for a fixed value of $\alpha_0$, a relaxation to (\ref{eq:integral_alpha_opt_prob}) is given by

-Furthermore, as we prove in Lemma~\ref{lem:alpha0_condition} in Section~\ref{sec:lemmas}, fixing $\alpha_0 = 1$ in (\ref{eq:relax_inf1}) and constraining the support of $Q$ to be integer does not change the optimal value.
+Furthermore, as we prove in Lemma~\ref{lem:alpha0_condition} in Appendix~\ref{sec:lemmas}, fixing $\alpha_0 = 1$ in (\ref{eq:relax_inf1}) and constraining the support of $Q$ to be integer does not change the optimal value.
 We assume these additional constraints throughout.

 Let $q_{(i)}$ be the pmf of $Q$; i.e., $q_{(i)} = \Pr(Q=i)$ for $i \geq 0$.
 In order to write (\ref{eq:relax_inf1}) explicitly in terms of $q$ under the assumption that $Q$ has integer support and $\alpha_0 = 1$, we define